STAR Revisions: Frequently Asked Questions (FAQ) (May 2017)

 - Will skaters have to start with STAR 1 assessments when they are capable of starting at the STAR 5 level?

 Skaters new to STAR must begin with STAR 1.
 If a skater has previously passed a Preliminary or higher test they will granted an equivalency in that discipline into the appropriate STAR level.

 - Is there an Equivalency Chart?

-Due to the new format and philosophy of the STAR 1-5, coaches may have skaters learn and be assessed at levels they have been grandfathered for developmental reasons.
-NOTE: Any levels that are assessed below the grandfathering can be assessed at no charge.
-(Please do not send the "no charge/grandfathered" assessments to Skate Canada)
+Due to the new format and philosophy of the STAR 1-5, coaches may have skaters be assessed at levels they have been grandfathered to for developmental reasons.
+NOTE: Any levels that are assessed below the grandfathering level for that skater can be assessed at no charge.
+(Please do not submit the grandfathered assessments to Skate Canada)

 - Where can resources for the revised program and assessments be found on line?

 Resources are available on Info Center/STAR 1-5 Resource Toolkit and on the Education and Learning Academy.
 The STAR 1-5 program and assessment modules are located on Skate Canada’s Education and Learning Academy.

 - When assessing, what will the standards be?